About

 John Peirce

-Representing Sustainable Gabriola
+Treasurer & representing Sustainable Gabriola

 John’s volunteer work has focused on land conservation.
 On Gabriola, John is a past president of Gabriola Land and Trails Trust (GaLTT) and of American Friends of Canadian Conservation (AF).